ShubhamJagtap2000/Computer-Networking/README.md

 # Computer Networking
-**Computer Networking knowledge every ethical hacking and cybersecurity enthusiast should know**
+## **Computer Networking knowledge every ethical hacking and cybersecurity enthusiast should know**
+## It comprises of Computer Networking and Ethical Hacking Training I've taken from various platforms

 ## Introduction: